As an Amazon Associate I earn from qualifying purchases.

 After people spend a year reselling there are typically shocked by two things: the amount of money they made and the amount they have to pay in taxes to keep the IRS at bay.

 Both of those problems are easily solved by keeping records of your profits and expenditures throughout the year.

 If you aren’t keeping records, you aren’t running a business.

 At least, that’s what I believe now.
-After my first year as a full-time reseller, I rapidly learned that the random tote that I stuck “most” of my receipts in was woefully inadequate.
+After my first year as a full-time reseller, I rapidly learned that the random tote into which I stuck “most” of my receipts was woefully inadequate.
 Because I didn’t have decent records I ended up not even knowing how much money I actually made and likely paid way too much in taxes.

 Looking back, I was probably lucky to break even.

 Why You Should Be Keeping Excellent Records (As An eBay Seller)